 Each breakout room will have two teams and a moderator/judge.
-After brief introductions, the moderator will toss a coin to determine which is team A and which is team B. The case will then be announced. and the question will be read out.
-Participants will then be invited to have a two-minute team meeting.
-With their microphone off you have two minutes to discuss and plan your response to the question.
-Team A then has up to five minutes to present their case.
-(Only one person can speak at a time) A one-minute conference will then be provided for Team B before they offer their critique.
+After brief introductions, the moderator will toss a coin to determine which is team A and which is team B. The case will then be announced, and the question will be read out.
+Students will then be invited to have a two-minute team meeting.
+With their microphone off students have 2 minutes to discuss and plan their response to the question.
+Team A then have 5 minutes to present their case.
+(Only one person can speak at a time) The moderator will provide time warning so students know when time is nearly up.
+A one-minute conference will then be provided for Team B before they offer their critique.
 Team A will then have a 1-minute meeting to prepare their response to the critique.
 Another three-minute period is provided for Team A to respond.
-Following this the judge (s) will have up to seven minute Q & A with Team A. (Students can ask to have a 30 second private conference before responding to their questions)

-Once the judges have finished their Q & A the moderator will read out the next case, Team A swaps rolls with Team B and the same process is repeated as above.
+Following this the judge (s) will have 7 minute Q & A with Team A. (Students can ask to have a 30 second private conference before responding to their questions)

+Once the judges have finished their Q & A the moderator will read out the next case and Team A swaps rolls with team B and the same process is repeated as above.
 Please remember to thank the judges/moderator at the end.